MissingDeadlines/iolite/samples/README.md

 # IOLITE Samples

-Place the files in this directory in the root directory of IOLITE and select one of the worlds prefixed with "sample_*" in the editor.
+Place the files in this directory in the root directory of IOLITE and select one of the worlds prefixed with `sample_` in the editor.
 That's it!

-## Physics Sample
+## Physics (sample_physics)

 ![Physics Sample](../media/samples/sample_physics.png?raw=true)